ece362-purdue/proton-labs/lab2-interrupts/README.md

 Your Proton's RP2350 microcontroller has a total of four cores, two ARM-based, and two RISC-V-based.
 ARM and RISC-V are examples of **instruction set architectures**, or different formats of machine code.
 That means that ARM cores can't execute RISC-V programs, and vice-versa.

 > At the time of writing (May 2025), we have not yet built in support for compiling to RISC-V in PlatformIO.
 If you really need this for some reason, like the project, you can use the [Pico SDK](https://github.com/raspberrypi/pico-sdk) directly from Raspberry Pi.
+>
+> You do not need to do this for the regular lab assignments as we'll stick to the ARM cores.

 On the Proton specifically, the ARM cores carry a lot more functionality like floating-point computations and security features at the cost of having to license the instruction set from ARM, while the RISC-V cores are free and open source (you can even see the Verilog used to make them [here](https://github.com/Wren6991/Hazard3)) and are meant more for academic experimentation.
 For the embedded labs, we'll just use the default ARM cores to simplify things.